UnitedLands/community/info/brewing.md

 ## Ageing
 To age a drink you must put it inside a barrel.
 Regular minecraft barrels aren't large enough to hold such volumes of liquids so a larger barrel must be constructed.
 A small barrel can be made out of 8 wooden stairs in a barrel shape, whereas a large barrel is made from the following: 5 fences, 16 wooden stairs, and 18 wooden planks.
 To assign the objects as a barrel put a sign that says `Barrel` on the top line.
 To open them just right click and you can insert any drink inside of it.
 You must age all drinks inside these barrels and for every in game day they are in the barrel the alcohol is aged 1 year.
 You can create barrels using all types of wood, but the exact type of wood may affect the quality of the brew.
 You can lock your barrels by typing the command `/cprivate` and right clicking the barrel sign.

+## Example Recipe (Beer)
+- Fermenting: 6 wheat for 8 minutes.
+- Distilling: No
+- Ageing: 3 years in any wood-type.

 ## Drinking
 Every drink has an associated "alcohol" value, This varies depending on the type and quality of the drink.
 The higher the alcoholic value the more drunk you will become when consuming said drink.
 Being drunk can include the following effects: